Bluetooth Beacon

 How Bluetooth beacons work

 Bluetooth beacons transmit data providing real-time information at regular intervals.
 Devices and apps running on them use this data for a wide variety of purposes that includes initiating an action or activity.
-A Bluetooth beacon typically only sends data and is not a receiver.
+A beacon typically only sends data and is not a receiver.

 A Bluetooth Low Energy beacon employs Bluetooth Low Energy technology that is similar to Classic Bluetooth.
 Both communication technologies support short-range wireless radio transmission in the unlicensed 2.4 GHz ISM bandwidth.
 Bluetooth Low Energy has distinctive features that make it an effective choice for use in beacons.